Skip to content

 lib/tracker.server.ts

-import { createServerTracker } from '@trackbridge/server';
+import { createServerTracker } from '@trackbridge/sdk/server';

 export const serverTracker = createServerTracker({